liayan/uft/README.md

 It will be installed into $HOME/bin by default.

 #Running
-uft --base --extra-file --blacklist-file --ignore-file --filter-file --slack --email
+uft --base --extra --blacklist --bl_keyword --bl-file --slack --email

 --base: base branch or tag id

---extra-commits: extra commits that have been backported
+--extra: extra commits that have been backported

---blacklist-commits: the commits won't check
+--blacklist: blacklist the commits

---ignore-file: the src file that won't check
+--bl-keyword: blacklist the commits that contain the keywords

---filter-word: filter the commits
+--bl-file: blacklist the commits in the src files

 --slack: send to slack channel

 --email:  send to emails